 Due to budget constraints a particle counter could not be obtained to count the particles within each unit.
-To obtain an estimate of particles within each unit, the information was obtained from the manufacturer, the HEPA filter, and the size of the room vs the number of FFUs.
+To obtain an estimation of particles within each unit, the information is based from the manufacturer, the HEPA filter, and the size of the room vs the number of FFUs.